jamiemarshfeay/jamiemarshfeay/README.md

 I'm an Economics graduate looking to retrain and pursue a career in tech.
 I recently began my retraining journey by completing the Northcoders Software Development Bootcamp in JavaScript.
 There I was introduced to full-stack development, first focusing on the fundamentals of JavaScript, then building back-end APIs using Node.js and Express, and subsequently front-end applications using React.

-I enjoy writing clean, test-driven code, and look forward developing my skills in this fascinating and ever-changing industry.
+I enjoy writing clean, test-driven code, and look forward to developing my skills in this fascinating and ever-changing industry.

 ---